zandax online course logo

 It's not about putting yourself first, as is the case with aggressive behavior, but it's more about taking your own needs on board.

-And people with better self-esteem are less likely to get angry, because there are less occasions when they feel undervalued.
-Do you see how good communication and better self-esteem are also linked?
+And people with higher self-esteem are less likely to get angry, because there are fewer occasions when they feel undervalued.
+Do you also see how good communication and better self-esteem are also linked?

 Better Equipped to Fight Negative Feelings and Thoughts